 (…existing texts….)

-The STA decrypts and verifies the received (Re)Association Response frame with the AEAD algorithm as defined in 12.11.2.5 (Key establishment with FILS authentication) with the KEK as the key.
+The STA decrypts and verifies the received (Re)Association Response frame with the AEAD algorithm as defined in 12.11.2.5 (Key establishment with FILS authentication) with the PTK-KEK as the key.
 The AAD is reconstructed as defined in this subclause above and is passed with the cipher text of the received frame to the AEAD decryption operation.

 (…existing texts….)

-If authentication is deemed a failure, the ICK, KEK, PMK, and TK shall be irretrievably deleted and the STA shall abandon the exchange.
+If authentication is deemed a failure, the ICK, PTK-KEK, PMK, and TK shall be irretrievably deleted and the STA shall abandon the exchange.
 Otherwise authentication succeeds and the STA and AP shall irretrievably delete the nonpersistent secret keying material that is created by executing the key establishment with FILS Shared Key authentication scheme (12.11.2.3 (Key establishment with FILS Shared Key authentication)) or the key establishment with FILS Public Key authentication scheme (12.11.2.4 (Key establishment with FILS Public Key authentication)).
-The KEK and PMK shall be used for subsequent key management as specified in 12.6 (RSNA security association management).
+The PTK-KEK and PMK shall be used for subsequent key management as specified in 12.6 (RSNA security association management).
 If the lifetime of the rMSK is known, the STA and AP shall set the lifetime of the PMKSA to the lifetime of the rMSK.
 Otherwise, the STA and AP shall set the lifetime of the PMKSA to the value dot11RSNAConfigPMKLifetime.

 (…existing texts….)